Lupus and Blood Pressure Complications

 The symptoms of lupus are so nonspecific and can be like the symptoms of other diseases that it is devilishly hard for rheumatologists or any kind of medical professional to diagnose it.
 What is the correlation between lupus and blood pressure?

 Since just about every system in the body can be damaged by lupus, it’s not surprising that problems with the cardiovascular system can be a complication of the disease.
 In this article, we'll talk about the link between lupus and blood pressure as well as possible complications.
 Note that the risks of high blood pressure are especially acute during pregnancy when a woman with lupus can suffer from preeclampsia.

 Medication, Lupus and Blood Pressure Connection

 Doctors struggle to find ways to ease the suffering of lupus.
-Among the treatments they can prescribe are NSAIDs like ibuprofen, which ease the fever, pain and swelling.
-Stronger types of NSAIDs can be had by prescription, but they carry their own risks like bleeding in the stomach, renal problems and cardiovascular problems.
+Among the treatments they can prescribe are NSAIDs like ibuprofen, which ease the fever, pain, and swelling.
+Stronger types of NSAIDs can be had by prescription, but they carry risks like bleeding in the stomach, renal problems, and cardiovascular problems.